artmetla/DejaView/docs/contributing/embedding.md

 The trace processor is exposed as a static library `//:trace_processor` to Bazel and `src/trace_processor:trace_processor` in GN; it is not exposed to Android (but patches to add support for this are welcome).

-The trace processor is also built as a WASM target `src/trace_processor:trace_processor_wasm` for the Perfetto UI; patches for adding support for other supported build systems are welcome.
+The trace processor is also built as a WASM target `src/trace_processor:trace_processor_wasm` for the DejaView UI; patches for adding support for other supported build systems are welcome.

 The trace processor is also built as a shell binary, `trace_processor_shell` which backs the `trace_processor` tool described in other parts of the documentation.
 This is exposed as the `trace_processor_shell` target to Android, `//:trace_processor_shell` to Bazel and `src/trace_processor:trace_processor_shell` in GN.